The Top 10 Most Haunted Places in Colorado

 Bad History

-At well over 100 years old, Stanley Hotel is rife with strange happenings.
+At well over 100 years old, the Stanley Hotel is rife with strange happenings.
 Visitors claim they can hear children laughing throughout the grounds, even when no one is within earshot.
 The grand ballroom will sometimes emanate the sounds of a piano playing, all the while empty.

 9. Central City Masonic Cemetery